dbushong/woolgather/README.md

 1. The client, seeing activity for a channel it didn't have a tab for yet, creates a new tab and populates it with a "You joined the channel" message including a timestamp extracted from the `_id`
+1. She types "hi, everyone!" into the chat field
+1. The client sends a `msg` message:

+        { to:   '#kittens'
+        , msg:  'hi, everyone!'
+        , conn: '01234abcdef'
+        }
+1. The server sends this msg on to `irc.freenode.net`
+1. The server adds an entry to a new collection: `log_01234abcdef`:

+        { _id:  <objectid>  // created by mongo; contains timestamp
+        , wds:  [ 'hi', 'everyone' ]
+        , msg:  'hi, everyone!'
+        , from: 'exalice42'
+        , to:   '#kittens'
+        }
+1. The server sends a `msg` message back to the client:

+        { _id:  <objectid>  // created by mongo; contains timestamp
+        , wds:  [ 'hi', 'everyone' ]
+        , msg:  'hi, everyone!'
+        , from: 'exalice42'
+        , to:   '#kittens'
+        , conn: '01234abcdef'
+        }